Operation Kiebitz: In fiction

 The events of Operation Kiebitz inspired the Sidney Shelley POW novel The Bowmanville Break in 1968.
-A 1970 film adaptation of the book, titled The McKenzie Break moves the string from Canada to Scotland.
-The film features the escape of approximately thirty U-boat men (who murder several of their fellow prisoners to facilitate the escape), and all but the leader and a few others successfully make it to the waiting submarine before it is forced to flee due to the presence of Allied planes.
+A 1970 film adaptation of the book titled The McKenzie Break moves the story from Canada to Scotland.
+The film features the escape of approximately thirty U-boat men (who murder several of their fellow prisoners to facilitate the escape), and all but the leader and a few others successfully make it to the waiting submarine before it is forced to flee due to the presence of an Allied torpedo boat.
 In the book, Operation Kiebitz (which is referred to by name) is meant to liberate thirty German submariners rather than four, but their tunnel prematurely collapses, so only three men make it to the rendezvous point.
 The escape of the empty-handed U-536 is included, but a second submarine is also present in the book, and battles with the Allied ships and planes while the U-536 escapes.
 The antagonist of the story and leader of the escape is based on Kretschmer, which is especially notable in the book.
 In both versions, the escape is being done less for propaganda reasons and more to give the Nazis experienced submarine crewmen for the losing war effort.
 In the book, it is hoped that their contributions might help Germany sue for peace on better terms, while in the film, the plan's leader seems to arrogantly believe that they can change the scope of the war.